miladhub/servlet-ajp/README.md

 Accessing the app
 ===

+Open up <http://localhost/mycalcwebapp/> and click on the "Show uid" submit button.
-Open up <http://localhost/mycalcwebapp/>.
-If it works, the value of the `uid` variable, "foo", is shown at the bottom of the page, or "undefined" otherwise.
+If it works, the value of the `uid` variable, "foo", is shown at the bottom of the page.